 Dr Eoin Flaherty

-Eoin Flaherty is a Lecture in the School of Sociology, Social Policy and Social Work at Queen's University Belfast.
+Eoin is a Lecturer in the School of Sociology at University College Dublin.
 Eoin's research focuses on the socioeconomic and ecological processes underpinning the formation of national and cross-national inequalities.
 He has studied these inequalities and their determinants through research on the political ecology and social structure of pre-capitalist societies, and more recently, on comparative income and wealth inequalities.
 Both strands of research employ quantitative techniques, historical case studies, and documentary analysis.
 Eoin's specific interests include: comparative political economy, factor share and income inequality modeling, welfare and labour markets, famine and food security, resilience ecology, human ecology, historical sociology, historical geography, time series regression and panel data analysis, pooled time series cross-section analysis, cluster and configurational analysis, geographically weighted regression, comparative case-based methods, systems and complexity theory, geographies of inequality and welfare.